hackclub/some-assembly-required/guide/writing-code/instructions/loops.md

 ; X86-64 Intel Syntax Assembly
 mov rax, 8 ; our exponent
 mov rbx, 2 ; our base
-mov rcx, 1 ; our power
+mov rcx, 1 ; our result
-jmp .calculatePossibilities

-.calculatePossibilities
+mov rdx, 0 ; our counter
+jmp .calculatePower ; we can skip this instruction if we want since the loop starts on the next line

+.calculatePower
-  mov rbx, rdx ; copy our base over so we don't lose it mul rdx, rax ; multiply our base by our exponent, save into rdx add rcx, rdx ; add the power of our multiplication to our power counter dec rax ; decrement our exponent jnz .calculatePossibilities; jump back to the beginning if our exponent is not 0 ret ; if our exponent is 0, return back to the original jump, outside of the loop
+  mul rcx, rax       ; multiply our result by our base, save into rcx inc rax            ; increment counter cmp rdx, rax       ; compare our counter with our exponent jl .calculatePower ; jump to the beginning of the loop if rdx < rax, since we still have more iterations to go

+; once we've made it here, rcx contains our result (rbx^rax)!
 ```

 <br />